BBC Komla Dumor Award 2023 launched

 Dumor's widow, Kwansema Dumor said she was "proud" of her husband's impact at the BBC, and also said her family were "thankful to the BBC for remembering him" through the prize.

-The BBC is encouraging journalists across Africa to apply for the prize, which seeks to promote and celebrate.
+The BBC is encouraging journalists across Africa to apply for the prize, which seeks to promote and celebrate outstanding journalistic talent living and working on the continent.

 As well as receiving training, the successful candidate will have the opportunity to travel to a country in Africa to report on a story that they have researched, with the report broadcast to the BBC's global audiences.